Vintharas/js13k-spaceshooter/README.md

 ## TODOs

+- improve game fps
+  - separate between active/inactive objects
+    - it doesn't make sense to have game objects within the game loop that are extremely distant and which the player can't interact with.
+I can use pools or a similar system to store/hydrate these objects depending on the position of the player
+      - a star system or sector seems like a nice way to divide things right now
+      - perhaps even a smaller area around the player
+    - it doesn't make sense to run update/render loops for every game object
+  - use pools for particles
 - ship radar to be more like arrows showing points of interest overlayed
   - switch on/switch off,
   - overlays on ship screen and show points of interest